-The contents of the PARCC Accessibility Features and Accommodations Manual (First Edition) were developed under a grant from the U.S. Department of Education.
+The contents of this manual were developed under a grant from the U.S. Department of Education.
 However, these contents do not necessarily represent the policy of the U.S. Department of Education and you should not assume endorsement by the Federal government.